 Along with using them in your bouquets, you can use wood flowers for boutonnieres and corsages for parents, grandparents, and other special people in your lives.
 You can also use them to decorate the ceremony site, such as aisle markers or even arch florals if you have an arch in your ceremony.
 Decorate lanterns, welcome signs, and the altar with sola flowers, too.

 The reception is usually where many wedding day florals come into play.
 And you can use sola flowers for all of it!
 Use wooden flowers on your wedding cake to add a pop of color.
 Add them to your table centerpieces to give some organic decor throughout the reception venue.
 If you love drama, you could even use wood flowers as a floral wall, which would be a great photo opportunity for your guests!

 If you want a list of what wooden flower arrangements I can make for your wedding day, click here!

 Wood flowers are an incredibly versatile flower alternative to use for your wedding day.
 They are almost identical to real, traditional flowers.

-Even better, they are completely customizable to fit the vision of your dream wedding!
-Plus, you’ll be able to keep your wood flower wedding bouquet forever without having to press or preserve it.
+Even better, they are completely customizable to fit your vision!
+Plus, you’ll be able to keep your sola wood wedding florals forever, without having to press or preserve them.